Search for electroweak production of supersymmetric particles in final states with two $\tau$-leptons in $\sqrt{s}$ = 13

 Background events contain a combination of `real' $\tau$-leptons, defined as correctly identified $\tau$-leptons, or `misidentified' $\tau$-leptons, which can originate from a misidentified light-flavor quark or gluon jet, an electron, or a muon.
 Selected events from multi-jet production contain mostly misidentified $\tau$-leptons originating from misidentified jets.

-The multi-jet contribution is estimated by using a data-driven ABCD method, which is common to both the direct stau channel and the Intermediate stau channel described in Section~\ref{sec:stau}.
+The multi-jet contribution is estimated by using a data-driven ABCD method, which is common to both the Direct stau channel and the Intermediate stau channel described in Section~\ref{sec:stau}.
 Orthogonal regions are defined using two approximately uncorrelated discriminating variables, as shown schematically in Figure~\ref{fig:abcdDS}.
 The number of multi-jet events in region D, $N_{\mathrm D}$, can be calculated from that in region A, $N_{\mathrm A}$, multiplied by the transfer factor $\mathrm{T}=N_{\mathrm C}/N_{\mathrm B}$, where region D corresponds to one of the SRs and regions A--C are CRs.
 Intermediate VRs are defined to verify the reliability of the transfer factor obtained from the ABCD estimate and to estimate the systematic uncertainty from the residual correlation between the discriminating variables.
-Non-multi-jet SM contributions are subtracted from data in each region using MC simulation, and in the case of the direct stau channel, the $W$+jets, $Z$+jets, and top quark backgrounds are subtracted after their normalization to data in their dedicated CRs.
+Non-multi-jet SM contributions are subtracted from data in each region using MC simulation, and in the case of the Direct stau channel, the $W$+jets, $Z$+jets, and top quark backgrounds are subtracted after their normalization to data in their dedicated CRs.

-The discriminating variables used here are the $\tau$-lepton identification (``very loose'' $\tau$-leptons failing to meet either the medium criterion or OS requirement) and $\mttwo$ ($10<\mttwo<20\,\GeV$ for regions B and C, $20<\mttwo<30\,\GeV$ for regions E and F, $\mttwo>30\,\GeV$ for A and D).
+The discriminating variables used here are the $\tau$-lepton identification (``very loose'' $\tau$-leptons as described in Ref.\cite{ATL-PHYS-PUB-2019-033}, that fail to meet either the medium criterion or OS requirement) and $\mttwo$ ($10<\mttwo<20\,\GeV$ for regions B and C, $20<\mttwo<30\,\GeV$ for regions E and F, $\mttwo>30\,\GeV$ for A and D).
 The $\tau$-lepton $\pt$ thresholds to ensure high triggering efficiency are not applied, effectively lowering the $\tau$-lepton $\pt$ thresholds to the online thresholds of $80\,\GeV$ and $50\,\GeV$ ($60\,\GeV$) for 2015--2017 (2018) data-taking.
-This increases the statistics available and reduces the statistical uncertainty without affecting the transfer factor within uncertainties.
+This increases the statistics available and reduces the statistical uncertainty without affecting the transfer factor within statistical uncertainties.